benzino77/clamav-rest-api/README.md

 ##### Client and server side examples

-Simple examples of how to call `calmac-res-api` from client side (browser) using form action and axios library can be found in `examples/html` directory.
+Simple examples how to call `calmav-rest-api` (from client/browser side) using form action and axios library can be found in [examples/html](./examples/html) directory.

-Server side examples (Node.js) using axios, fetch and request library can be found in `examples/nodejs` directory.
+Server side examples (Node.js) using axios, fetch and request library can be found in [examples/nodejs](./examples/nodejs) directory.

-There is also simple Python example using `requests` library.
+There is also simple Python [example](./examples/python) using `requests` library.